-A Unitholder of any Class may, at the discretion of the Manager, be entitled to transfer all or, subject to any minimum investment or other requirements for a particular Class prescribed by the Manager and set forth in this Offering Memorandum (or other like document), any part of the Units of one Class registered in its name to another Class of Units, by giving written notice to the Manager.
+A Unitholder of any Class may at the discretion of the Manager be entitled to transfer all or, subject to any minimum investment or other requirements for a particular Class prescribed by the Manager and set forth in this Offering Memorandum (or other like document), any part of the Units of one Class registered in its name to another Class of Units, by giving written notice to the Manager.

 The notice must contain a clear request that a specified number of Units (or fractions thereof) be transferred between the Classes and provide detailed instructions regarding the Class of Units to be acquired, and the signature on the transfer notice must be guaranteed by a Canadian chartered bank, a trust company or securities dealer acceptable to the Manager.
 The Administrator, in its capacity as registrar of the Fund, may charge a fee to the Unitholder to effect a transfer of Units between Classes.
-As of the date of this Offering Memorandum, transfers between Class A, Class F, Class I-1, Class I-2 and Class I-3 Units will generally be permitted, subject to such transfers being in compliance with applicable securities laws.
+As of the date of this Offering Memorandum, transfers between Class A and Class F Units will generally be permitted in respect of Units purchased in the same currency, subject to such transfers being in compliance with applicable securities laws.